Ripostory/GROUP_PROJECTS/PA7/README.md

 ### Information

+See User Manual and Documentation for additional details

 About config file "mySolarSystem.dat"
 - If this is not in the directory, a new solar system will be created and saved
 - Otherwise, this will be used to load all the planets into the solar system